 PowerPoint lets you choose how your slides will print.
 Pick the layout based on your needs:

-Each slide prints on its own page.
-Great for reviewing or editing. -
+- Full Page Slides: Each slide prints on its own page.
+Great for reviewing or editing.

-Prints one slide per page with speaker notes below.
-Useful for presenters who’ve written notes for each slide. -
+- Notes Pages: Prints one slide per page with speaker notes below.
+Useful for presenters.

-Prints only the slide text in outline format.
-Use it to check structure or plan your talk. -
+- Outline: Prints only the slide text in outline format.

-Prints smaller versions of each slide.
+- Handouts: Prints smaller versions of each slide.
 You can choose how many per page.
-There’s space for your audience to write notes.

 How to Access the Print Pane